8th National Congress of the Chinese Communist Party

 The 8th National Congress of the Chinese Communist Party was held in two sessions, the first 15–27 September 1956 and the second 5–23 May 1958 in Beijing.
 It was the first Congress of the Chinese Communist Party since the start of it taking full control of mainland China in 1949 and establishing the People's Republic of China.
-It was preceded by the relatively early 7th National Congress.
-It was formally succeeded by the 9th National Congress.
-The Great Hall of the People was not yet constructed, so it was held in the National Political Consultative Conference Hall.
+It was preceded by the relatively early 7th National Congress and was formally succeeded by the 9th National Congress.
+1,026 delegates and 86 alternate delegates represented the party's 10.73 million members.

+The Great Hall of the People was not yet constructed, so it was held in the National Political Consultative Hall.

 Legislation

 The Great Leap Forward was promulgated and unilaterally put in effect.